 credit Sound Picture Design

-The contralto has worked with conductors including Nikolaus Harnoncourt, Philippe Jordan, Thomas Hengelbrock, Daniele Gatti, Marc Minkowski, Hans-Christoph Rademann, Reinhard Goebel, Frans Brüggen, Andreas Spering, Ottavio Dantone, Franz-Welser Möst, Riccardo Chailly, Kent Nagano and Daniel Harding.
+The young contralto regularly works together with conductors such as Philippe Jordan, Daniele Gatti, Marc Minkowski, Hans-Christoph Rademann, Reinhard Goebel, Andreas Spering, Ottavio Dantone, Franz-Welser Möst, Riccardo Chailly, Kent Nagano and Daniel Harding.
 In addition Wiebke Lehmkuhl also had the opportunity to work with Nikolaus Harnoncourt and Frans Brüggen.